lucasgleba/zkSubleq/readme.md

 **Instruction set too simple**

 Turing-complete, yes.
 But using this for real-life programs would be super slow.
-Most of the constrains in the circuit will come from validating Merkle proofs.
-A more sophisticated instruction set would not cost much and would speed things up a lot.
+Given that most of the constrains in the circuit come from validating Merkle proofs, a more sophisticated instruction set would not cost much and would speed things up a lot.
 It would be good to make it easily transpilable/compilable from a popular ISA/intermediate representation.

 **One memory slot per signal**